 From early April thru early May jigging for walleye can be a very productive and fun technique.
-This can be done on the Detroit River or around the reefs in Lake Erie where the walleye are spawning on structure.
+This can be done around the reefs in Lake Erie where the walleye are spawning on structure.
 This is performed with rod in hand and gives a more action packed feel to walleye fishing being able to feel the fish bite.
 6 foot jigging rods with 5/8 to 1 oz jigs are used with stinger hooks sometimes tipped with minnows.
 Blade baits can be used as well on the Lake.

 If you have your own boat and gear but want some training on how to use it I can help.
 Just tell me what you are trying to learn and we can build a charter to teach you how to do it.
 We will spend the time needed to explain the technique and put it to use while catching some fish with the focus being on teaching more than fishing.
 Call Captain Sam to discuss your goals so he can put together an informative training charter for you that will be productive.

 Starting in September thru October we offer perch trips.
 We search out schools of perch and anchor up and drop two hook rigs with minnows down to the bottom and jig them until we get on the bite.
 This is a rod in hand fishing trip and it is lots of fun.
 Sometimes we get two at a time.

 From the beginning of August thru Labor Day we chase the Big King salmon on Lake Ontario.
 We troll wire lines, dipsy divers and down riggers and when a fish hits there is no doubt.
 The rods pound and reels sing and the fight is on.